Tenzijn/data-tracker/README.md

 [visit page 🔗](https://dairy-3d2a4.web.app/)

+if you want to test the app, you can use the following credentials:
+username: root@gmail.com
+password: 123456789

 ## Description

 A simple diary app built with React, Vite, Firebase, Editor.js and etc. This project is a part of my API project for HackYourFuture.
 The goal of this project is to build a simple diary app that allows users to create, read, update and delete their diary entries.
 The app also allows users to upload images and videos to their diary entries.